 It's difficult to beat Humboldt State University if you wish to study Environmental Engineering.
 Arcata, California supplies a charming small-town atmosphere for students to grow in.

-At least 50.0% of the educators at Humboldt State University have full-time hours, so they have ample time to help their students.
+At least 53.0% of the educators at Humboldt State University have full-time hours, so they have ample time to help their students.
 This institution tries to keep costs affordable for students.
-Students usually leave the university with only $21,300 in student loans.
-Take a virtual tour to explore more about Humboldt State University's campus.
+Students usually leave the university with only $22,168 in student loans.
+Learn more to see just how well Humboldt State University ranks in other categories.

 Any student who is interested in Environmental Engineering needs to look into Montana Tech of the University of Montana.
 Students who enjoy a more slow-paced life will appreciate Montana Tech of the University of Montana's location in the small town of Butte, Montana.